IrrevocableNoob/RSAT-FOD-Offline-Install/README.md

 Many online instructions will tell you to mount this iso---which you certainly can, I personally prefer to extract with 7-zip or similar app.
 You’ll wind up with 2 folders, “LanguageAndOptionalFeatures” and “Windows Preinstallation Environment”.
 Obviously, you need the former.

-Filter contents to needed files and export list of RSAT apps Inside this folder are all the cab files for all FOD package, plus a few index cabs, as well as a metadata subfolder.
+Filter contents to needed files and export list of RSAT Apps Inside this folder are all the cab files for all FOD package, plus a few index cabs, as well as a metadata subfolder.
 As of my doing this project, it’s 3,216 files.

 In my initial testing I used powershell get-childitem to filter out just the amd64 en-US language cab files and copy them to a new extract folder however this missed the base installer cabs as well as a few utility cabs that must be present for the installs to work, such as “FoDMetadata_Client.cab", and  "Downlevel-NLS-Sorting-Versions-Server-FoD-Package~31bf3856ad364e35~amd64~~.cab" .